 - Hepatitis B: recommended for all travellers.

-- Rabies: for travellers spending a lot of time outdoors, or at high risk from animal bites, or involved in any activities that might bring them into direct contact with bats.
+- Rabies: for travellers and children spending a lot of time outdoors, or at high risk from animal bites, or involved in any activities that might bring them into direct contact with animals.

 - Measles, mumps, rubella (MMR): two doses recommended for all travellers born after 1956, if not previously given.